The fundamental goal of every race is to have a group of people compete against the clock, each other, and themselves.

 For example, 30 somethings race would race against other 30 somethings, 40 somethings would race against other 40 somethings, and so on.

-The science is not perfect when it comes to who can do what, and at what age.
+The science behind it is not perfect when it comes to who can do what, and at what age.
 But the average capabilities of those in a particular class should be close enough to make it a fair fight.

 Most national organizations believe that racers in a particular age range are more likely to have the same physical conditioning, overall health, and speed.
 But even they have started to think about adding category/class hybrids (e.g. Juniors and Masters).